 Rachel Osier Lindley

-Previously, Lindley served as news director for WBHM in Birmingham, Alabama from 2013 to 2016.
-Before that, Lindley was news director at Marfa Public Radio/West Texas Public Radio, where she played an essential role in building the fledgling station from the ground up.
+Before joining KERA, Lindley was the news director of WBHM in Birmingham, Alabama.
+She was also a founding staff member at Marfa Public Radio, where she held several roles over seven years — including news director and Morning Edition host — and played an essential role in building the station from the ground up.

-Lindley holds an MBA from Sul Ross State University in Alpine, Texas, as well as a bachelor’s degree in journalism from The University of Texas at Austin.
-She grew up outside of Chicago and has been a radio nerd since childhood.
+She has an MBA from Sul Ross State University in Alpine, Texas, and a Bachelor of Journalism from The University of Texas at Austin.

 -